-These are two different terms that often confuse us because we confuse one with another.
+These are two terms that often confuse us because we confuse one another.
 Yes, all of us know that SEO stands for search engine optimization, and SEM is search engine marketing, but where it all gets tangled is when it comes to marketing.

 Let us take a look at some prominent points of distinction:

 SEM is Whole – SEO is Part

 For starters, neither are equal or parallel marketing or search engine manipulation tactics.
 SEO is a big part of a bigger whole known as SEM.

 SEM consists of two similar techniques for bringing lots and lots of traffic to your website.
 One of those techniques is SEO, and the other is PSA (Paid Search Advertising).